Trudoviks

-The Trudoviks (Трудова́я гру́ппа) were a social-democratic political party of Russia in early 20th century.
+The Trudoviks (Трудова́я гру́ппа) were a democratic socialist political party of Russia in the early 20th century.

 History

 The Trudoviks were a breakaway of the Socialist Revolutionary Party faction as they defied the party's stance by standing in the First Duma.
 They were founded and led by Aleksei Aladin, a Russian soldier.
 He was elected to the First Duma in 1906 but spent his later years in exile in the United Kingdom.
 Aladin was born in Simbirsk in 1873 to a peasant family and attended the same gymnasium as Lenin and Alexander Kerensky.

 This agrarian socialist party was one of hundreds of small workers' circles that sprang up around Russia in the aftermath of the 1905 Revolution.
 While the revolution did not remove the Tsar, it certainly curtailed his power—but not to the extent of the democratic, liberal society that the revolutionaries had hoped for—and as result the party remained small, though it survived.

 The Trudoviks are best known for winning seats in the State Duma, a national assembly created by Tsar Nicholas II in the aftermath of the 1905 Revolution.
 The seats they won were mainly in the 1st and 2nd assemblies in 1906 and 1907, when they gained over 100 seats.
 Alexander Kerensky, later Prime Minister of Russia under the Provisional Government in 1917, was elected to the Fourth Duma as a Trudovik in 1912.